HBFCrew/default_content_deploy/README.md

     5. drush dcdi —force-update

-## Jenkins and tools for continous development
+## Jenkins and tools for continous development / integration

 Imagine Jenkins like one of the developers in the puller role but with no interaction capability.
 His workflow can look like this: